What is involved in a Biomechanical Assessment?

 - Have you had orthotics or shoe modifications in the past?
 Generally orthotics should be reviewed approximately every 12 months, this is to ensure they are still offering the same support they were intended to do when you first got them.

-- Do you need some general advice on buying new rugby boots, or the ones you currently have?
+- Do you need some general advice on buying new footy boots, or the ones you currently have?

-Having sore feet isn’t normal and something you don’t need to tolerate, especially if its stopping you from doing things you love, like playing Soccer.
+Having sore feet isn’t normal and something you don’t need to tolerate, especially if its stopping you from doing things you love, like playing Footy.

 A Biomechanical assessment is a detailed analysis of your foot and lower limb posture and function, to diagnosed pain or injury, and to determine contributing factors to injury.
 It allows us to identify abnormalities, insufficiencies and how the body compensates for these irregularities.
 This then allows us to correct any identified contributing factors, and to take preventative measures to decrease the chances of your injury or pain recurring.